PHOTO GALLERY | 'Transformational project': REACHland project set to start this summer

 JOHNSTOWN, Pa. – Work on the long-anticipated REACHland Connect sidewalk will begin this summer and finish in the fall, University of Pittsburgh at Johnstown President Jem Spectar said Thursday.

-A groundbreaking event for the project was held in front of College Park Apartments on Theatre Drive to detail the first phase, which will pass near there.
+A groundbreaking event for the project was held in front of College Park Apartments on Theatre Drive in Richland Township to detail the first phase, which will pass near there.

 “This is about the community and the students,” Spectar said.
 “It’s about safety and making sure people can go from point A to point B.”